RedstoneFuture/missilewars/README.md

 ## Community & Support

-Feel free to join our [project Discord server](https://discord.com/invite/JXwPe6NjRC) to get support, previews, announces, community-resources and more.
+Feel free to join our [Discord server](https://discord.com/invite/JXwPe6NjRC) to get support, previews, announces, community-resources and more.
 Interact with our development- and support-team and the administrators of other Minecraft servers that actively use this plugin.

 ## Project Partners